-Emergency and disaster risk management for health (EDRMH) requires systematic assessment of risks to public health posed by hazards; prevention and mitigation of those risks; preparation for emergencies with comprehensive, multisectoral plans with appropriate legislation and supportive policy, and capacity building; quick and effective response in the event of a disaster; planning for post-disaster recovery (WHO, 2017b).
-If an effective EDRMH would be in place, many of the deaths, injuries, diseases, disabilities, psychosocial problems and other health impacts could be avoided or reduced significantly.
+Emergency and disaster risk management for health (EDRMH) requires a systematic assessment of the risks to public health posed by hazards; prevention and mitigation of those risks; preparation for emergencies with comprehensive, multi-sectoral plans with appropriate legislation and supportive policy, and capacity building; quick and effective response in the event of a disaster and; planning for post-disaster recovery (WHO, 2017b).
+If an effective EDRMH is in place, many of the deaths, injuries, diseases, disabilities, psychosocial problems and other health impacts could be avoided or reduced significantly.
 However, every new threat reveals the persisting challenges in managing health risks in times of emergencies and disasters.
-Many countries could reduce vulnerability and protect health facilities by strengthening resilience of health systems at community level.
+Many countries could reduce vulnerability and protect health facilities by strengthening resilience of health systems at the community level.
+It is through building resilient health systems in combination with increasing health capacities that emergencies can effectively be countered, and their health risks significantly reduced.
+Therefore, resilience is an important component of health systems and should be considered carefully.